 - 10. Remove the rust inhibitor from all surfaces on the hot runner using an appropriate surface cleaner. - 11.
 Remove all locks and tags.
-Refer to Section 2.5 for more information.

 5.4 Removing and Installing the Hot Runner

 The following procedures describe how to remove and install the hot runner.